s-earnest/resume/index.md

 ## Key Skills <i class="fas fa-briefcase"></i>

 <br>— I delivered exceptional service by promptly addressing customer inquiries and resolving issues, resulting in a 95% customer satisfaction rating.
 (B2B)
-<br>—I developed and maintained comprehensive knowledge of company products and services to provide accurate and helpful information to customers.
+<br>— I developed and maintained comprehensive knowledge of company products and services to provide accurate and helpful information to customers.
 (B2C & B2B)
-<br>—I conducted in-depth analysis of customer behavior data to segment audiences and personalize communication strategies and client satisfaction.
+<br>— I conducted in-depth analysis of customer behavior data to segment audiences and personalize communication strategies and client satisfaction.
 (B2C)
 <br>— I am currently applying statistical methods to measure the impact of customer success initiatives, demonstrating a clear correlation between increased support interactions and improved client retention rates.
 <br>— I advocated for customer needs within the organization, ensuring that their feedback and requirements were communicated effectively to influence product and service enhancements.
 (B2B)